VirtCode/hypr-dynamic-cursors/README.md

 If you want to debug hardware cursors, this plugin also has an additional configuration option, `plugin:dynamic-cursors:hw_debug` which when true will show where the whole cursor buffer is, and also shows when it is updated.

-Also make sure you disable the plugin on your host session, otherwise your cursor will be rotated twice.
+Also make sure you disable the plugin on your host session if your are using hardware cursors, otherwise your cursor will be rotated twice.

 ## license
 This plugin is licensed under the MIT License.
 Have a look at the `LICENSE.md` file for more information.